 As a BU student, you are automatically part of the Students’ Union from the moment you enrol on your course.
 SUBU provides all our students a variety of opportunities and activities to get involved with from the moment you arrive.
 Whether that’s through fundraising, volunteering, becoming a member of one of our many clubs and societies, hosting a radio show or writing for our student media Nerve, joining the Student Council as a SUBU Officer or being part of their award winning Reps system, there’s something for everyone - check the SUBU website for details.

 Our Language Centre can help you improve your academic and general English language skills, and there's an English Conversation and Culture Club where you can practice in an informal way to improve your conversational skills.
 Find out more about the support on offer and how to sign up on our website.

-You'll also be able to join our Languages@BU programme - an independent language learning programme which offers six different languages from beginner to advanced level.
+You'll also be able to join our [email protected] programme - an independent language learning programme which offers six different languages from beginner to advanced level.
 Because it’s independent learning, you can work at your own pace and at times that suits you.

 Living in Bournemouth